zarquon42b/zarquon42b.github.io/_posts/2015-01-30-remeshList.md

   <figcaption><b>Fig. 1:</b> The same mandibles now reduced to 6262 faces.</figcaption>
 </figure>

-Now we could create coarse statistical model from those.You can also do a complete remeshing using the function ```remeshList``` wrapping the remeshing function [vcgUniformRemesh](https://github.com/zarquon42b/Rvcg/blob/master/R/vcgUniformRemesh.r).
+Now we could for example create a coarser statistical model from those.You can also do a complete remeshing using the function ```remeshList``` wrapping the remeshing function [vcgUniformRemesh](https://github.com/zarquon42b/Rvcg/blob/master/R/vcgUniformRemesh.r).